 What do you do when you pull out the container of brown sugar and it's a perfectly formed, rock-hard brick?
 This happened to me the other day, which sent me on the hunt for some effective solutions.
 Here's one that worked in a matter of minutes.

-It includes some ideas we've heard before, like putting a slice of bread or some apple slices on top of the sugar, sealing it up, and letting it sit for a day or two.
-That's all fine and good if you have a day or two.
-We needed our sugar right away.
+If you have time to spare, putting a slice of bread or some apple slices on top of the sugar, sealing it up, and letting it sit for a day are a couple hands-off ways to soften brown sugar.
+That's all fine and good if you have a day or two, but what if you need the sugar right away?

 A quicker way to soften brown sugar is to put a moist paper towel in a plastic bag with the sugar and microwave it for 20 seconds.
 If you are leery about microwaving plastic, you could also put the sugar in a glass or ceramic bowl with a moist paper towel and cover it with a lid or plate.